Install a Google Fiber TV Box

 Disconnect the coaxial cable from the old TV Box, but leave its other end connected to the wall outlet.

-Place the TV Box in the same room as the TV it will serve.
+Place the TV Box in the same room as the TV monitor it will serve.

-It is not necessary for the TV Box to be close to the TV; however, it should be within 10 meters of the remote control, assuming there are no significant obstructions.
+It isn't necessary for the TV Box to be close to the TV; however, it should be within 10 meters of the remote control, assuming there are no significant obstructions.

 Using coaxial or Ethernet cable, connect the TV Box to the appropriate wall outlet.

-Connect an HDMI cable from the TV Box to the TV.
+Connect an HDMI cable from the TV Box to an available HDMI port on the TV.

-Do not connect a VCR between the TV Box and the TV.
-Video signals fed through VCRs can be affected by copyright protection systems, and the picture on the TV will be distorted.
+Don't connect your TV Box output to a VCR.
+Video signals fed through VCRs may be affected by copyright protection systems and may produce a distorted picture on your TV.

 When it is first booted, the TV Box starts up in stand-by mode.
 During boot up, the LED flashes for a short time and then turns off, indicating that it is in stand-by mode.
 Turn on the TV Box by pressing tv box on the remote control.